What is Prospero?

-For these reasons, I consider Prospero the most suitable name for something that enables people to co-create with the unmanifest (representing the masculine principle) and the manifest (representing the feminine principle) in order to conceive and bring into being new creations with the potential to enrich the world.
+For these reasons, Prospero seems a suitable name for an approach that enables people to co‑create with the unmanifest (representing the masculine principle) and the manifest (representing the feminine principle) in order to conceive and bring into being new creations with the potential to enrich the world.

 How did Prospero come into existence?

 Prospero is the most recent manifestation to emerge from the research and development work that has occupied much of my adult life.

 Since the 1970s, I’ve been on a quest to find ever-better ways of bringing forth new creations that generate the greatest amount of value for the greatest number of beneficiaries.

 The quest has involved extensive study, concentrated thought, concept development, experimentation and real-world application in my professional work, which for 30 years has been providing innovation and change consultancy services to a large roster of clients including Royal Dutch Shell, Diageo, Dogs Trust, European Commission, Findhorn Foundation, McCain Foods and PricewaterhouseCoopers.

 Read about Creative problem solving | Synectics | Co-creation | Design thinking | Agileopen innovation, which was being practised in Royal Dutch Shell several years before the publication of Henry Chesbrough’s bestseller, Open Innovation: The New Imperative for Creating and Profiting from Technology.

 I originated the term now-to-new during that era to represent a shift from the present situation (Now) to what’s needed instead (New) with the aim of generating maximum value.
 The now-to-new model I developed in the early 1990s and used throughout that decade is pictured below